FAQs for web design, SEO, hosting, etc

 Outgoing (SMTP) email server: smtp.ABC-hosting.co.uk:465:1

-Your web designer should be able to help you with the exact information you need.
+Your web designer should be able to help you with the exact information you need, or you can contact your hosting company directly.

 Will my website be backed up in case of a problem? ⇨